Sachielsc/spring-kafka-test/doc/Event-Driven Application Architectures.md

    ```
 - Create a User Name and Password for your Linux distribution

-mine username is "charles" and the pw is the common one.</br>
 You can find more info from [here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password)
 - Install OpenJDK 17 Ubuntu
 click [here](https://www.linuxcapable.com/how-to-install-openjdk-17-on-ubuntu-linux/) for more info